dmccreary/micropython-clocks-and-watches/src/sort-glossary/glossary-sorted.md

 Techniques for minimizing and controlling energy consumption.

 **Example:** Using sleep modes and efficient display updates.

+#### Power Monitoring
+Methods for measuring and tracking power consumption in battery-operated devices.

+**Example:** Logging battery voltage and current draw to optimize device lifetime.

 #### Pull-up Resistor
 An electronic component that ensures a consistent voltage level on input pins when buttons or switches are not pressed.